 The Company has historically financed its operations and expansions with cash generated from operations, the revolving credit facility from Kotak Mahindra Bank, and loans from related parties.
-As of June 30, 2024 and March 31, 2024, the Company had \$4.2 million and \$2.1 million in cash and cash equivalents, respectively, and the Company also generated overall positive cash flows for the three months ended June 30, 2024 and the fiscal year ended March 31, 2024.
+As of March 31, 2024, the Company had \$2.1 million in cash and cash equivalents, and the Company also generated overall positive cash flows for the year ended March 31, 2024.
 Management expects to have sufficient cash from the operations, cash reserves and debt capacity for the next 12 months and for the foreseeable future to finance our operations, our growth and expansion plans.
 In addition, we may attempt to raise additional funds through public or private debt or equity financing.
 In April 2024, we received net proceeds of \$4.68 million by selling 2,261,778 newly issued Class A ordinary shares in a private placement at a purchase price of \$2.21 per share.
 We are in ongoing negotiations with relevant parties to potentially restructure certain of our current liabilities into equity or long-term liabilities.
 However, there is no guarantee that these measures will achieve the desired objectives, and these is no assurance that we may raise additional financing on terms acceptable to us or at all.